Sean ‘Diddy’ Combs arrested in New York, his attorney tells CNN - KESQ

 “His reckless name-dropping about events that are pure fiction and simply did not happen is nothing more than a transparent attempt to garner headlines.
 We have overwhelming, indisputable proof that his claims are complete lies,” Holley said in the statement.

-One of the ten suits against Combs names him as a defendant but brought claims of sexual assaultagainst Combs’ son, Christian Combs, by a woman who worked as a yacht crew member.
+One of the 10 suits against Combs names him as a defendant but brought claims of sexual assault against Combs’ son, Christian Combs, by a woman who worked as a yacht crew member.

 CNN’s Kara Scannell, John Miller and Amanda Jackson contributed to this report.